YBRAIN/react-native-ble-quick-sdk/README.md

 ## Credits

 Native part of the project has been borrowed from [cordova-plugin-ble-central](github.com/don/cordova-plugin-ble-central) and  [react-native-ble-manager](github.com/innoveit/react-native-ble-manager).
-If your react native app project requires to communicate directly with the BLE device at the low level then you should check it out to see if this project [react-native-ble-quick-sdk](https://github.com/YbrainInc/react-native-ble-quick-sdk/)  or [react-native-ble-manager](github.com/innoveit/react-native-ble-manager) is better fit for you.
+If your react native app project requires to communicate directly with the BLE device at the low level then you should check it out to see if this project [React Native BLE Quick SDK](https://github.com/YbrainInc/react-native-ble-quick-sdk/)  or [react-native-ble-manager](github.com/innoveit/react-native-ble-manager) is better fit for you.